Keith-S-Thompson/the-flat-trantor-society/004-control-key.md

   **Linux virtual console**:<br>
   [This web page](http://www.emacswiki.org/emacs/MovingTheCtrlKey#toc7)
   discusses various ways to remap the control key in the Linux virtual console.
 (This is the text-only console reachable by typing Ctrl-Alt-F1, Ctrl-Alt-F2, etc.).
-I haven't yet tried any of these, but the most straightforward method seems to be:
+The most straightforward method seems to be:
     - Add the line `XKBOPTIONS="ctrl:nocaps"` to `/etc/default/keyboard`
     - `$ sudo dpkg-reconfigure -phigh console-setup`

   Replace `nocaps` by `swapcaps` if you prefer to swap Control and Caps-Lock rather than making both keys act like Control keys.

+  I've tried this on Debian 6, and it works after a reboot.

 - **Mac OS X 10.5.8**:
     - System Preferences